NotW41k3R/JalSuchak/README.md

 Roadmap for Prototype :-

-1. Basic Data Processing Module
+1. Basic Data Processing Module (Done)
-   Takes CSV or Excel as input and converts it to a DataFrame.
-(Done)
+   Takes CSV or Excel as input and converts it to a DataFrame then validates and convert the data to standard form (Done)

 2. HMPI Calculator Module.
 (Done)
    Categorize groundwater quality based on HMPI thresholds.
+(Done)

 3. Generate a basic output file with HMPI Column added.
+(Done)

-4. Good Looking UI, and Result shown directly on webpage instead of separate spreadsheet.
+4. Good Looking UI.
+(Left)
+   Result shown directly on webpage instead of separate spreadsheet.
+(Done).
    Makes it user-friendly for scientists, researchers, and policymakers.
-   Validate and standardize geo-coordinates (Latitude/Longitude) for integration with maps.
+(Left) Validate and standardize geo-coordinates (Latitude/Longitude) for integration with maps.
+(Left)

 5. Folium/Map Integration for basic HMPI with colored values for quality index.